Thousands of Resources. Ready to help.

 Launched in 2018, the $8 Million Michigan Mobility Challenge was a state initiative to help increase mobility options and services for people with disabilities, senior citizens and veterans within the state.
 During the initial workshop, state officials, local transit agencies, planning organizations and advocates for the target populations, private-sector partners, startup founders and other industry experts came together for a day of discussion and working sessions that helped hone their proposals for the Challenge.

-“MUVE was already interested in bringing our technology to Michigan, but knew we needed the right opportunity to build our network in the state and better understand its landscape,” said Anthony Shannon, co-founder of MUVE.
+“We were already interested in bringing our technology to Michigan, but knew we needed the right opportunity to build our network in the state and better understand its landscape,” said Peter Grande, co-founder of MUVE.
 “Having the chance to not only apply to the Challenge and be accepted, but also to attend MEDC networking events has been outstanding for our company.
 We have been able to connect with like-minded individuals and develop strategic relationships with companies throughout the state that will help us better serve Michigan’s community to make mobility more accessible for all.”

-To learn more about the people and places driving the future of mobility in Michigan, go to planetm.com.
-Find more information about the programs and services offered for businesses through the MEDC at michiganbusiness.org.
+To learn more about the people and places driving the future of mobility in Michigan, go to https://www.michiganbusiness.org/mobility/.